Full-Service Wedding Planner, Partial Planner, Month-of Coordinator and Venue Coordinator - Explained

 One of the biggest misconceptions I encounter in the industry is that couples don’t need a wedding planner because their venue includes a “coordinator.”
 While venue coordinators are incredibly helpful and play a vital role in your wedding, their responsibilities are very different from those of an independent planner.
 A venue coordinator’s primary focus is on the venue itself, ensuring the property operations run smoothly, overseeing catering and bar service (if it’s in-house), and making sure everything aligns with the venue’s policies and logistics.

 As your wedding planner/coordinator, my role extends far beyond the venue.
-I’m responsible for managing your entire wedding, your design, timeline, vendors, decor, ceremony, and guest experience, not just the venue’s portion of it.
+I’m responsible for managing your entire wedding, from your design, timeline, vendors, all the way to your guest experience.
 I represent YOU, not the property.
-For example, if your florist arrives late, if there’s a question about vendor placement, or if the schedule needs to shift due to weather, the venue coordinator won’t necessarily step in to handle that, but I will.
-The main difference I see with wedding planners/coordinators versus venue coordinators is that your planner/coordinator work for YOU whereas the venue coordinator works for the VENUE where you choose to host your wedding celebration.
+For example, if your florist arrives late, if there’s a question about vendor placement, or if the schedule needs to shift due to weather, the venue coordinator won’t necessarily step in to handle that, but your day-of coordinator will.

 With that said, venue coordinators are an essential part of your wedding day and an extreme asset to your day-of coordinator or wedding planner especially when a great relationship is formed and they can successfully work together to bring your vision to life.
 They are great at their jobs and put in a lot of time and effort to ensure your wedding day runs as smoothly as possible.
-This blog post is aimed at differentiating the two.
+This blog post is aimed solely at differentiating the two.

 Every couple’s needs, comfort level, and wedding vision are unique and the type of planning support you choose should reflect that.
 If you prefer to have someone by your side from the very beginning or just need a coordinator to take over in the final month, there’s a perfect level of service for everyone.
-My goal as a planner and coordinator is to meet you exactly where you are in your journey and provide the clarity, professionalism, and calm expertise that transforms a beautiful event into an unforgettable experience.
+My goal as a seasoned South Florida based wedding planner and coordinator is to meet you exactly where you are in your journey and provide the clarity, professionalism, and calm expertise that transforms a beautiful event into an unforgettable experience.

 If you’re unsure which level of planning best fits your needs, I’d love to connect and talk through your vision.
 No matter where you are in the process, having the right support and guidance can make all the difference, allowing you to enjoy not just your wedding day, but the entire journey leading up to it.